 Boil the bagels

 If you want to seed the bagels, put some poppy/sesame seeds or rehydrated onion flakes (although I find onions burn when baked) onto a plate as the water is heating.
 Add a tablespoon or two of malt extract, either liquid or powdered, to the water once it is boiling.
 Note, this is in addition to the malt extract that was included in the dough, or, there is malt extract in BOTH the dough and the boiling water.
+If you can’t get malt, use some brown sugar instead; it’s close enough for a second choice.

 Have a minute timer ready and set to one minute.
 Once the water/malt is at a rolling boil, put the bagels into the boiling water, flat side down; start the timer.
 Don’t crowd the bagels in the pot as they need room to move around and they do get bigger.
 Let them boil for one minute then flip them over and reset the timer to let them boil one more minute.
 OK, “about” one minute; you don’t need to panic if you’re over 60 seconds a bit.